JIRA Bug Tracking: Defect Life Cycle in JIRA

 #7) Defects can be exported into Word, XML, and printable formats

-This supports better portability of your defect data, especially useful if you want to share your defect data with people who are non-JIRA users.
+This supports better portability of your defective data, and is especially useful if you want to share your defective data with people who are non-JIRA users.

 #8) Comprehensive Issue Reports: